 According to the Supreme Administrative Court, where all facts and proofs were finalised, Kaeng Krachan National Park by the new park chief at that time, Chaiwat Limlikhit-aksorn, had come up with the so-called Tenasserim Operation after he had inspected the park area upon his assumption of the office and learned about forestland encroachment along the border separating Thailand and Myanmar in the West.

-From April 2010 onwards, the park authorities undertook field surveys at least three times during the year, travelling by foot to encroached plots of land where they found some wrongdoings including forest clearing, big tree cutting, and marijuana growing.
+From April 2010 onwards, the park authorities undertook field surveys at least three times during the year, travelling by foot over rough terrains to encroached plots of land where they found some wrongdoings including forest clearing, big tree cutting, wildlife poaching, and marijuana growing.

 The park then joined force with military officers and some others from other agencies in the fourth operation in early May 2011, travelling by foot and by helicopter to the marked locations to demolish the properties standing in the encroached plots of land.